Updated November 25th, 2015

 Absolutely.
 One of the largest differences is that iPhones are encrypted by an A7 processor which makes it impossible to decrypt.
 Since the encryption comes on the processor, they cannot be decrypted, whereas Android devices are constructed differently and can occasionally be cracked.

-When performing a data recovery, our engineers first remove the eMMC chip using heat (the epoxy is actually harder to get off than the solder).
+When performing a smartphone recovery, our engineers first remove the eMMC chip using heat (the epoxy is actually harder to get off than the solder).
 They then place the chip in a device that is essentially an SD card adapter and read it, finally making an image of the drive before continuing on.

-One unfortunate consequence of performing a recovery is that unless the Android device is rooted, it essentially has to be torn apart so it can be read by hand, otherwise you cannot see the unallocated space or any other important information.
+One unfortunate consequence of performing a smartphone recovery is that unless the Android device is rooted, it essentially has to be torn apart so it can be read by hand, otherwise you cannot see the unallocated space or any other important information.

 If you want to know more about how NAND flash works, we recommend checking out our video “What’s In a Solid State Drive?”
 It’s slightly too complicated to briefly explain right here, but just know that your smartphone is probably not as complex as you think.
 Well, maybe it is just as complex, but it is also not quite so complex that you will not understand the basics of it.